invadium/anti-ballistix.mix/README.md

 # Z-Alert: Anti-Ballistix

-Welcome to Anti-Ballistix, a Missile Command inspired game about modern anti-aircraft defence.
+### Welcome to Anti-Ballistix, a Missile Command inspired game about modern anti-aircraft defence!

-> This is the only game I know of coded exclusively during air raid alerts.
+> This is the only game that I know of coded exclusively during air raid alerts.
 > Late evening/night alerts are usually long, so I start my coding stream
 > if there is no immediate threat and move slowly with my coding.